HOA Homeowners' Rights Task Force

 Taxation Without Representation

-by rwhite3572, about 1 year ago
+by rwhite3572, over 2 years ago

 I support HOAs.
 I've seen the difference between communities that have them and those that don't.
 Those that do generally enjoy better marketability due to better maintenance.
 What I don't support is taxation without representation.
 Our HOA resides within a greater covenant community created by the Northgate Business Owners Association (NGBOA).
 Again, I support the concept.
 They charge an annual assessment to maintain the common areas along Voyager and Middle Creek Parkways in northern Colorado Springs.
 Costs are split 75-25 between businesses and residents.
 Since 2004, however, residential bills have doubled while the number of residents has more than quadrupled...
 Continue reading